Xert Full Glossary with Description

 Maximal Effort Time uses an algorithm to determine how much time an athlete spent close to MPA.
 It is assumed that if an athlete doesn’t spend much time near MPA, then the activity doesn’t express the athlete’s fitness signature.
 That is, the activity is determined to be sub-maximal.
 The signature extraction process is therefore skipped and it is assumed that the athlete’s signature remains relatively unchanged from the previous activity’s signature.

 Maximal Effort Time is depicted in the size of the circles and medals shown on Progression Charts along the Threshold Power lines.
-One may consider that the greater the Maximal Effort Time, the greater the expression of the athlete’s fitness occurred in the activity.
+Generally speaking, the greater the Maximal Effort Time, the greater the expression of the athlete’s fitness occurred in the activity:

 • Maximal Power Available

-Also referred to as MPA™, Maximum Power Available or Max Power Available, it is a measure of the maximal power an athlete can generate at a given moment during exercise.
-As an athlete fatigues, MPA declines.
-As they recover, it increases.
-The point where the athlete’s power is equal to MPA is defined as a point-of-failure or maximal effort.
-It is calculated by using power data together with an athlete’s Fitness Signature to calculate the athlete’s ability to generate power at any given point in time.
+The point where your power is equal to your MPA is defined as a point-of-failure or maximal effort.
+Maximal efforts are calculated by using power data together with an athlete’s Fitness Signature to calculate the athlete’s ability to generate power at any given point in time.
+These are visualized below where the MPA line (purple) dips down and touches your power data:

 • Mean Maximal Power

-Also referred to as the acronym MMP, this represents that highest average power for a given period.
+Mean Maximal Power, also referred to as MMP, represents that highest average power for a given period.
 It is used in Xert’s Workout Designer to represent the highest power that is sustainable for a given duration.
-For example, 20 minutes MMP represents the highest power that can be sustained for 20 minutes.
+For example, 20 min MMP represents the highest average power that can be sustained for 20 minutes.

-MMP is also used interactively in Xert Mobile to represent the highest power that could be sustained for a duration at a given moment.
-For example, after 12 minutes at your 20 minute MMP which is, say, 250 watts, at that moment, your 8 minute MMP would be 250 watts.
+MMP is also used interactively in Xert EBC to represent the highest power that could be sustained for a duration at a given moment.
+For example, after riding for 12 minutes at an athlete’s 20 min MMP which is, say, 250 W, at that moment, the athlete’ 8 minute MMP would also be 250 watts.

 • MMP